Our spring 2014 workshop will convene on consecutive Wednesdays, in April, 10:00 a.m. to 1:00 p.m. CDT.

 Have questions?
 Want to add your name to the waiting list for the next workshop?
 E-mail us.

 To view, download, or print the documents available on this page, install your free trial copy of Adobe AcrobatİReader.

-The Institute for Oral History invites you to take part in our ninth online oral history workshop.
-Join us on August 7 and 14, 2013, from 10:00 a.m. to 1:00 p.m.
-Central Daylight Time.
+The Institute for Oral History invites you to take part in our next online oral history workshop.
 A fee of $75.00 covers six hours of instruction, access to useful documents and forms, and continuing consultation for your oral history project.